 Human history spans 200,000 years, marked by a significant shift from survival in the natural world to today’s entangled, complex socio-technical world.
 Our brains, shaped for simpler times, struggle to navigate this new complexity.
 To survive, we must adapt our thinking to better understand and manage the interconnected challenges of today’s world.
 Continue reading Two Worlds Learning to live in an entangled world

-Our World Is Hyperconnected We Humans Are Complex Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close In our hyperconnected world, complexity has surged, leading to heightened volatility, uncertainty, and ambiguity.
-This increased complexity poses significant challenges in predicting outcomes, … Continue reading Our World Is Complex It is a VUCA world
+In our hyperconnected world, complexity has surged, leading to heightened volatility, uncertainty, and ambiguity.
+This increased complexity poses significant challenges in predicting outcomes, planning for the future, and understanding global events.
+Continue reading Our World Is Complex It is a VUCA world